mebsahle/SDG-Reporter/README.md

 Add Indicator (value, year, description, Long-Term Objective, Reference, Source)
 - click one indicator then see the data with chart
 - To generate report as pdf use Ctr + p

+🔐 So, these are the key features
+- SDG Yearly Data Management for a country
+- SDG Report Generation
+- Data Visualization

+🚀 You're now up and running.
+## Access Control
+1. Go to localhost/admin and assign access for admin
+2. go back to localhost:8000/

+👍🏾 Good Job.
+## What you see?
 ![image](https://user-images.githubusercontent.com/51055556/190931783-5fc71975-004e-42e5-aff1-8a5ea5d35fe5.png)
 ![image](https://user-images.githubusercontent.com/51055556/193348147-6c14cfd2-5f54-4bf7-8b88-fdddb4509ba1.png)
 ![image](https://user-images.githubusercontent.com/51055556/190931697-69919b71-3015-4cb9-8ca9-3d1036def628.png)